danielvlopes/ruby-unix/en/ubuntu_11_10.md

     sudo service mongodb stop
     sudo service mongodb start

-Note that MongoDB will crate journaling files on /var/lib/mongodb/journal occupying a total of 3.1 GB, make sure you have enough space on your disk.
+Note that MongoDB will create journaling files on /var/lib/mongodb/journal occupying a total of 3.1 GB, make sure you have enough space on your disk.
 You can see the official instructions at http://www.mongodb.org/display/DOCS/Ubuntu+and+Debian+packages

 # Setup GEdit